NHL on CTV: Hockey Night in Canada rumours

 The possible movement of Hockey Night in Canada to another broadcaster caused some controversy and discussion during the 2006–2007 hockey season.
 CTV had outbid the CBC for Canadian television rights to the 2010 and 2012 Olympics as well as the major television package for curling.
 The broadcast requirements would have focused on CTV-owned TSN (The Sports Network), a cable channel that already carries Canadian NHL hockey during the week as well as other NHL games throughout the season.
 CTV did, however, buy out the previous theme to CBC's Hockey Night in Canada for use in TSN's broadcasts immediately after the 2007–08 NHL season.

 The CBC's deal with the NHL was set to expire after the 2013–14 season.
 CTV parent Bell had been expected to make a joint bid for CTV and sister network TSN for all national English-language television rights to the NHL in Canada.
-Under such a deal, CTV would likely have carried the Saturday-night games during the regular season, weekend playoff games in the first three rounds, and the Stanley Cup Finals.
+Under such a deal, CTV would likely have carried the Saturday-night games during the regular season, weekend playoff games in the first three rounds, and the Stanley Cup Final.
 TSN would likely have kept midweek national cable coverage of the league and gained midweek early-round playoff games of Canadian-based teams now seen on CBC.
 Some midweek regular-season games could have been sub-leased to the various Rogers Sportsnet regional networks.
 Such a deal could also have put a few local midweek telecasts on CTV Two stations in Barrie (Toronto), Vancouver Island (Vancouver), Ottawa, Calgary, and Edmonton; along with CKY-TV Winnipeg and CFCF-TV Montreal.

 But on November 26, 2013, the league announced that Rogers Communications had won all Canadian television rights to the league beginning with the 2014–15 season and extending through the 2025–26 season.
-While Rogers will sublease Saturday night and playoff games (including the Stanley Cup Finals) to CBC, thereby keeping that network's iconic Hockey Night in Canada in place until at least the 2017–18 season.
+While Rogers will sublease Saturday night and playoff games (including the Stanley Cup Final) to CBC, thereby keeping that network's iconic Hockey Night in Canada in place until at least the 2017–18 season.
 However, Rogers will take over the production of games.
 Rogers and CBC later renewed their partnership through the end of the 2025–26 season.

 On April 2, 2025, the deal between Rogers and the NHL was renewed through the 2037-38 NHL season.

-Thus, CTV, TSN, and their parent company will be out of NHL coverage until at least 2038, though some TSN regional agreements with some Canadian-based teams are set to expire in 2026.
+However, Rogers and CBC declined to renew the Hockey Night in Canada sublicensing agreement; the CBC maintains ownership of the Hockey Night in Canada brand and stated that it would use it in "different ways", while Rogers will continue to televise the NHL on Sportsnet in the same Saturday night block without it.
+CTV, TSN, and their parent company will also be out of NHL coverage until at least 2038, though some TSN regional agreements with some Canadian-based teams are set to expire in 2026.